On robotic manipulators with time-dependent inertial parameters: From physical consistency to boundedness of the mass matrix: Structural properties

-The next lemma shows how to check the validity of Assumption~\ref{Assumption:UniformUpperBound}, i.e. the condition to obtain a finite upper uniform bound for the inertia matrix by means of Theorem~\ref{theorem:UpperBoundedMassMatrix}, without taking a detour via \cite{ghorbel_uniform_1998} but instead directly using information carried in the forward kinematic map $F$, specifically its Jacobian~$J$:
+The next lemma shows how to check the validity of Assumption~\ref{Assumption:UniformUpperBound}, i.e.\ the condition to obtain a finite upper uniform bound for the mass matrix by means of Theorem~\ref{theorem:UpperBoundedMassMatrix}, without taking a detour via \cite{ghorbel_uniform_1998} but instead directly using information carried in the forward kinematic map $F$, specifically the stacked Jacobian $J$, together with the orientation map $\mathcal{Q}$: